grisu48/gridengine/README.md

 If you get Java version errors, please adjust `build.properties` for your needs.

+# Firewall

+In order to make SGE run, you will need to open the following ports

+    firewall-cmd --add-port=992/udp --permanent
+    firewall-cmd --add-port=6444/tcp --permanent
+    firewall-cmd --add-port=6445/tcp --permanent
+    firewall-cmd --reload

 # Known issues

 ## `storage size of ‘w’ isn’t known`